 How to Tap Into Your Customer Data

-The pandemic accelerated the adoption of e-commerce by four to six years, and that means companies who put off their digital transformation are now behind the curve.
+The pandemic accelerated the adoption of e-commerce by four to six years, which means companies that put off their digital transformation are now behind the curve.
 For manufacturers, the most pressing of these projects is customer data management.

 Why?
 Because insufficient or flawed customer data is often at the root of negative commerce experiences and lost revenue.